1. HISTORICAL BACKGROUND AND LEGISLATIVE FRAMEWORK

 • there is a reasonable possibility of the applicant’s success on the merits.

-While an applicant must satisfy this two-prong test, an arbitral tribunal may take into consideration other relevant factors when determining an application for the grant of interim measures.
+5.2.3 While an applicant must satisfy this two-pronged test, an arbitral tribunal may take into consideration other relevant factors when determining an application for the grant of interim measures.

-Arbitral tribunals seating in Hong Kong also have the power to issue preliminary orders.
+5.2.4 Arbitral tribunals seated in Hong Kong also have the power to issue preliminary orders.
 In particular, parties can apply for interim measures on an ex parte basis.
-56 Section 37 of the Arbitration Ordinance.
 The power of arbitral tribunals to order preliminary orders on an ex parte basis was introduced to prevent parties from pre-empting interim measures.
 The purpose was aimed at preventing party action which may render such measures moot or unenforceable, eg depleting assets.
-57 Report of the Working Group on Arbitration and Conciliation on the Work of its 41st Session, Vienna, 13-17 September 2004, A/CN.9/569, para.
-16.

-Hong Kong is the only jurisdiction where parties to arbitral proceedings seated in Hong Kong can apply to mainland Chinese courts for interim measures.
-58 See paragraph 1.1.3 above.
+5.2.5 Hong Kong is the only jurisdiction where parties to arbitral proceedings seated in Hong Kong can apply to Mainland Chinese courts for interim measures.
+This ground breaking arrangement is discussed in more detail in section 8.5 below.

 6. CONDUCT OF PROCEEDINGS